dymmond/edgy/docs/fields.md

 ## Data types

-As **Saffier** is a new approach on the top of Encode ORM, the following keyword arguments are supported in **all field types**.
+As **Edgy** is a new approach on the top of Encode ORM, the following keyword arguments are supported in **all field types**.

 !!!
 Check
     The data types are also very familiar for those with experience with Django model fields.

 * **primary_key** - A boolean.
 Determine if a column is primary key.
-Check the [primary_key](./models.md#restrictions-with-primary-keys) restrictions with Saffier.
+Check the [primary_key](./models.md#restrictions-with-primary-keys) restrictions with Edgy.
 * **null** - A boolean.
 Determine if a column allows null.
 * **default** - A value or a callable (function).
 * **index** - A boolean.
 Determine if a database index should be created.